infrasonar/docs/docs/application/rules.md

     Before we can send a message using SMS or WhatsApp to your phone we need to know your phone number.<br>
     Your can manage your phone number in your profile.

-## Pre requisites
+## Prerequisites

 If you want to use SMS, WhatsApp or voice calls it is important to note that every time the rule is triggered this will cost one credit which will count against your monthly billed credits.

-Users with the privilege **:material-toggle-switch-outline: RuleManagement** and **:material-toggle-switch-outline: RulePhone** can setup rules, even for other users.

 Users with the privilege [RuleManagement](./users.md#rulemanagement) can setup any rules, even for other users.

-The privilege [RuleEmail](./users.md#ruleemail) allows users to manage there own email rules while [RulePhone](./users.md#rulephone) allows users to manage their own SMS, WhatsApp or voice calls
+The privilege [RuleEmail](./users.md#ruleemail) allows users to manage there own email rules while [RulePhone](./users.md#rulephone) allows users to manage their own SMS, WhatsApp or voice calls.

 It is important though that for each user who wants to use SMS, WhatsApp or voice calls their number must be setup in their profile.